-After rehabbing and healing that back injury, I learned more than a few tips to share that I am sure will be able to help you out.
-I learned a lot in the months of recovering from that back injury, and hopefully these tips work as well for you as they have for me!
+After rehabbing and healing the back injury I had, I learned more than a few tips to share that I am sure will be able to help you out.
+Hopefully, these tips work as well for you as they have for me!

 Want some quality advice on how to treat chronic back pain?
 Keep reading below!